mr-js/mr-js/README.md

 ## 👋 Hi, I'm Mr. JS

-💎 Python developer, 6 years experience
+💎 Python developer to bring your projects to life

 ## 🔧 What do I do: